What Is Bassinage In Bread Baking?

 4- Keep mixing until the water is at least ½ absorbed.
 This can take a few minutes!

-5- Once the water isn’t going to splash out of the bowl, increase the speed of the mixer again and knead until the water is absorbed.
-Now the gluten will stretch without tearing but still feel a little wet.
+5- Once the water isn’t going to splash out of the bowl, increase the speed of the mixer and knead until the water is absorbed.
+The gluten will stretch without tearing but still feel a little wet.

-Gluten development at the end of kneading will be around 85% in this example.
-The remaining 15% will occur during bulk fermentation.
+NOTE: In this example, gluten development will reach around 85%, with the remaining 15% occuring during bulk fermentation.
 If you make a no-time dough and skip the first rise, develop the dough to 85% gluten development before adding the bassinage.
-Keep kneading after the water is added until 100% development is achieved.
-You can learn more about gluten development in the windowpane test series.

 How to do bassinage when hand-kneading